Simon & Schuster Ltd

 Those who have spent the most time with Prince are both frustrated and inspired.

-Indigo Nights contains five cover versions: Beggin’ Woman Blues (Pleasant Joseph) which leads into Three Handed Woman (by Louis Jordan); Rock Steady (Aretha Franklin); Whole Lotta Love (Led Zeppelin); Misty Blue (Bob Montgomery), and; Baby Love (Mother’s Finest).
-It is Prince’s first live album since 2002’s It Ain’t Over!.
+Indigo Nights is Prince’s second live album with recordings from aftershows.
+Indigo Nights contains six cover versions: Beggin’ Woman Blues (written by Pleasant Joseph, 1965) of which leads into Three Handed Woman (Louis Jordan, 1951); Rock Steady (Aretha Franklin, 1971); Whole Lotta Love (Led Zeppelin, 1969); Misty Blue (Bob Montgomery, 1976), and; Baby Love (Mother’s Finest, 1977).
+It is Prince’s first live album since 2002’s The Aftershow: It Ain’t Over!.

 - Cora C. Dunham